 So what can you do, to ensure your business can run smoothly and you do not fall prey to burnout, stress, and the medical aftermath of a poor work schedule?
 We have some tips to help you.

-7 tips to manage work-life balance in 2020
+7 tips to manage work-life balance all year round

 Schedule everything.
 Take help of technology like Google calendars, to maintain lists, schedule time with your family, plan hobbies, hang out with friends, etc. When you manage your time, you will know it is absolutely ridiculous to reply to emails/calls or even send them at 2:00 AM!